victorlomi/Instagram-Clone/README.md

 # Gallery
-A web app where users can experience a instagram like experience where users can browse the images of their friends and can create relationships by following and getting followed others.
+A web app where users can experience an instagram like experience.
+Users can browse the images of their friends and create relationships by following each other.
 The website has a clean and modern design.

 **Author: Victor Lominyo**